 - His Call to Repent is not forced.
 He has made His truth evident, but it is our choice to suppress His Call to Repent, or submit to it.

 - For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness, 19 because that which is known about God is evident within them; for God made it evident to them… 21 For even though they knew God, they did not honor Him as God or give thanks, but they became futile in their speculations, and their foolish heart was darkened, (Romans 1:18-19,21).

-We pass the test when we understand our eternal destiny apart from Jesus Christ, our total inadequacy to save ourselves and by faith submit to His Call to Repent as we trust His Holy Spirit to transform us.
+Do we see the evidence of our faith?
+Our faith is proven when we understand our eternal destiny apart from Jesus Christ, our total inadequacy to save ourselves, and submit to His Call to Repent as we trust His Holy Spirit to transform us.